 Standout Tracks: “Have You Forgotten?,” “I Will Hold My Ground,” “I Need a Breather,” “Shiloh,” “A Good Day to Run”

 14.)
 Vault: Def Leppard Greatest Hits (1980-1995) – Def Leppard (1995)

 Listening to this album finally made me admit I liked my Dad’s music.
-In middle school, I didn’t really think it was “cool” to like music that wasn’t rap or from the Disney Channel artists like the Jonas Brothers (meanwhile, music from the Disney Channel was never cool, but the thoughts you think in middle school don’t make sense).
+In middle school, I didn’t think it was “cool” to like music that wasn’t rap or from Disney Channel artists like the Jonas Brothers (meanwhile, music from the Disney Channel was never cool, but the thoughts you think in middle school don’t make sense).
 I never wanted to give Hair Metal or Rock music a chance, but when I went places in my Dad’s truck, those were the only CDs he had.
-I would request that we listened to this one whenever we went places.
-Finally, after my fifth or sixth request for it, I finally had to admit it was starting to grow on my.
-I branched out to Whitesnake, the Poison, and now I can finally admit that I like Def Leppard and I’m proud of it!
-I was supposed to go see them in concert last summer, but the weather was calling for storms so we didn’t want to go sit on the Pavilion lawn and get electrocuted.
+Finally, after my fifth or sixth request for Vault, I had to admit it was starting to grow on me.
+I branched out to Whitesnake and Poison.
+I was supposed to go see Def Leppard in concert last summer, but the weather was calling for storms so we didn’t want to go sit on the Pavilion lawn and get electrocuted.
 It never rained, and I still regret not going.